Fall 2013 Group Offerings

 Another asset of group is provided by the diversity of personalities, experiences and coping strategies that are natural to members of the group.
 The strengths of each member can serve as a model for other members who are still learning about those skills or strengths.

 If group therapy is this amazing, it must be really expensive.
 I’m a poor college student, how will I ever be able to afford this treatment?

-Surprisingly, group therapy is FREE (it's covered by your student fees)!
+Group therapy is covered by the WellBeing fee.
 And it does not count toward your 20 individual session limit for counseling.